Pioneering Posse Alum Makes History at Ithaca College, Leads College Track

 “I believe so deeply in this program,” she says.
 “Posse Scholars have transformed the campuses where they live and thrive.”

-It wasn’t long before Shirley was recruited to become the first Latina dean of Middlebury College.
+Before that, she served as executive vice chancellor and chief operating officer at Rutgers University – Newark and was the first Latina dean of Middlebury College.
 During her tenure, Middlebury went from recruiting one Posse cohort annually to three—welcoming a total of 30 new Posse Scholars to campus each fall.

 “Shirley’s story is so powerful,” says Posse President and Founder, Deborah Bial.
 “Not just as an example for others hoping to forge a similar path, but also in its ability to inform the way we think about student potential in higher education.”

-In addition to leading at Ithaca College, Shirley is also the founder of the BOLD Women’s Leadership Network, which partners with Rutgers, California State University, Fullerton, Middlebury College, Smith College and Ithaca College to group students in supportive, multicultural teams.
+In addition to leading at College Track, Shirley is also the founder of the BOLD Women’s Leadership Network, which partners with Rutgers, California State University, Fullerton, Middlebury College, Smith College and Ithaca College to group students in supportive, multicultural teams.
 The fast-growing organization was partly inspired by Posse.
-She also serves as a trustee at her alma mater Vanderbilt University.
+Shirley also served for a decade as trustee at her alma mater Vanderbilt University and was named Trustee Emerita after her term on the board ended.

 “Shirley’s story—and the stories of thousands of Posse alumni—shows what is possible when students receive educational opportunities that match their great potential,” says Deborah Bial.
 “We could not be more proud of her.”